gwdistsys18/dist-sys-practice/README.md

 	Windows kernel but this is just a wrapper around preexistting kernel features in linux.
 Docker sacrifices some customization options and configurations for fast boot and fast use.

-	Below are some diagrams comparing VMs to Containers:
+	- Below are some diagrams comparing VMs to Containers:

-	FIXME DIAGRAMS
+![alt text][logo]

+[logo]: ./vm_vs_container.png "Virtual Machine's VS. Container"

+	This diagram outlines a crucial difference between containers and VMs and that's what's actually spun up and running as part of the instance.
+A docker image contains only the libraries and the applications.
+A Virtual Machine Image contains the entire guest os as well as the libraries and the applications.
+This difference in size is what leads to the slow down faced by VMs on boot.

-3. What can you use a container for with examples
+3. What can you use a container for?
 	- Containers are used for a variety of reasons but many companies have adopted them and now rely on them for everyday use.
 The examples on Dockers website help to highlight some of the reasons to switch to docker and provide some examles of companies that have made the switch.
-		* ADP
-		* GSK
-		* PayPal
+		* ADP: This company supports some old technology and has access to various cloud architecture but wanted a unified platoform to run their business.
+Docker containers can support some outdate OSes as well as scale to whatever size cloud a company can throw at it.
+		* GSK: This Company leverages the speed of Docker to help improve it's speed of development of new drugs and cures.
+		* PayPal: This company values security highly so Dockers isolation provides a fast enough platform to interact with users that's also extremely secure.
-	- How do I setup a basic docker application
+4. How Do I Setup a Basic Docker Container?